RonanPlugins/BetterRTP/BetterRTPAddons/README.md

   <b><a>Welcome to BetterRTPAddons's repository!</a></b>
 </p>

+BetterRTP-Addons is a paid resource, adding optional middleware to BetterRTP to help financially support the developement of BetterRTP.
+But this can be compiled free of charge if you know how to compile maven resources!

 ## Where's the Lang files?/Want to Contribute translating?
 All language files are located [here](src/main/resources/lang) feel free to fork one of the language files and help translate!